awsdocs/aws-cpp-developer-guide/doc_source/cmake-params.md

 ### NO\_HTTP\_CLIENT<a name="cmake-no-http-client"></a>

 If enabled, prevents the default platform\-specific HTTP client from being built into the library\.
-Turn this *ON* to inject your own HTTP client implementation\.
+If *ON*, you will need to provide your own platform\-specific HTTP client implementation\.

 Values
  *ON* \| *OFF*